codenotary/cnlc-docs-test/pages/help/introduction.md

 ## Major Components

-Whether deployed on-premises or in the cloud, CodeNotary Cloud provides you a browser-based dashboard that can be used to manage the software:
+Whether deployed on-premises or in the cloud, Codenotary Cloud provides you a browser-based dashboard that can be used to manage the software:

 - [Core platform](/help/introduction#core-platform)
 - [User Interface](/help/introduction#user-interface)